gdamore/tcell/README.md

 Reasonable attempts have been made to minimize sending data to terminals, avoiding repeated sequences or drawing the same cell on refresh updates.

+Windows still needs some work here, as it can make numerous system calls a bit less efficiently than it could.

 ## Terminfo

+(Not relevent for Windows users.)

 The Terminfo implementation operates with two forms of database.
 The first is the database.go file, which contains a number of real database entries